VincencPodobnik/ExData_Plotting1/README.md

 ## Processing

-Each od the scripts contains the same code for reading the data.
-As the project instructs for only two days of data to be assesed (2007-02-01 and 2007-02-02) the data file is initially read using readlines to determine the line range of the desired dates.
+Each script contains the same code for reading the data.
+As the project calls for use of only two days (2007-02-01 and 2007-02-02), the data file is initially read using `readlines()` to determine the range of the desired dates.

-To speed up the actual loading, the datafile is sampled for column clasees using 10 rows, before the set is loaded using the range measured above.
-This significantly reduces load time.
-Na string is set to equal `?` as per instructions below.
+To speed up the actual loading, the datafile is sampled for column clasees using 10 rows, before the set is loaded using the predetermined range.
+This significantly reduces the load time. n/a string is set to `?` as per instructions below.

-The `Date` column is stransformed using `as.Date()` and `strptime()`
+The `Date` column is transformed using `as.Date()` and `strptime()`

 The loaded dataset is additionaly filtered using dplyr `filter()` as to be absolutely sure only the relevant data is being used.